zsb8/Python_Spark_ML_NaiveBayes/README.md

-This a sample code, not really business code.
-I won't expose the company's code.
-Data is pubic.
+This is a sample code and not actual business code.
+Therefore, I cannot share the company's proprietary code. <br>
+However, the data used in this sample code is publicly available. <br>

 # Python_Spark_ML_NaiveBayes